 * If you did not receive the statement or cannot find it, you can reach out to your Mortgage professional for a copy

 Final Step: You'll receive correspondence in the mail from the final servicer (the company to which you will make all subsequent payments).
 This information details where to make future payments and how to set up auto-pay if desired.

 Hopefully, this breakdown helps you understand the inner-workings of the mortgage process.
 Don't hesitate to contact us with your specific questions along the way.
-We're here to simplify a complex process and to provide the kind of personal service and advice you deserve.
-We're here to get you home.
+We're here to simplify a complex process and provide the kind of personal service and advice you deserve.
+We're here to get you a home.

 *** Beyond Financing, Inc. cannot guarantee that an applicant will be approved or that a closing can occur within a specific timeframe.
 All dates are estimates and will vary based on all involved parties levels of participation at any stage of the loan process.